-- Identification of organizational decision units - cost centers, functions, activities, etc.
+- Identification of organizational decision units such as cost centers, functions, activities, etc.

-- Construction of decision packages - the critical information necessary to make judgements on program direction and resource requirements
+- Construction of decision packages, the critical information necessary to make judgments on program direction and resource requirements

-By focusing on the decision units that have the greatest potential to provide meaningful savings by going through the ZBB process, Huron has maximized the effectiveness of clients’ ZBB efforts while minimizing disruption to the organization.
-A “ZBB Light” approach is especially useful in companies that need to quickly improve their profitability or those that are already initiating restructuring efforts.
+Focusing on the decision units with the greatest potential to provide meaningful savings through the ZBB process allows leaders to maximize the effectiveness of ZBB efforts while minimizing disruption to the organization.
+A “ZBB light” approach is especially useful in companies that need to quickly improve their profitability or those that are already initiating restructuring efforts.
 The initial work can be completed in weeks rather than months.

-In these cases, we serve a number of roles, including:
+In these cases, Huron serves a number of roles, including:

 Leveraging Technology to Lighten the Load

-In addition, Huron has enabled companies to leverage technology to support a roll-out of ZBB.
-Technology-enabled ZBB enhances the adoption and efficiency of a ZBB project at large and smaller companies.
+In addition, Huron enables companies to leverage technology to support a rollout of ZBB.
+Technology-enabled ZBB enhances the adoption and efficiency of a ZBB project at both large and smaller companies.

 Specific ways this approach enhances the process include: